Occupational Safety and Health

 • Integration with on-site equipment through group discussions

-Line manager training Training for newly appointed manufacturing department managers and manufacturing group leaders
+Line manager training Safety training for newly appointed manufacturing general managers and production managers

 • Understanding the environmental and safety status and trends of the Kaneka Group